 Pre-shared key (PSK) is an older form of password authentication that is still widely deployed.
 The connection process using PSK authentication begins with a 2-way authentication exchange using open system Authentication frames.

-The non-AP STA then sends an Association Request frame and the AP responds with an Association Response frame.
+The non-AP STA then sends an Association Request frame, and the AP responds with an Association Response frame.
 With this exchange, the non-AP STA and AP negotiate cypher suites and the use of the PSK authentication method.

 This is followed by a 4-way handshake, that both demonstrates that each side has knowledge of the shared secret and establishes a PTKSA with pairwise transient keys derived from the shared secret.